 It was 3am.
-The rain, which had been set in for most of the previous day, had finally stopped.
+The rain, which had set in for most of the previous day, had finally stopped.

 He ran a hand through his thinning brown hair and sighed, suddenly feeling bone-tired.
 He had just been drifting off to sleep half an hour ago, after another heated argument with his girlfriend, when the call had come in from the night-shift detective.